geerc/www/gkapfham/teaching/cs580S2015/schedule.md

 **Reading Assignments**

-- "Cooperative Perimeter Surveillance with a Team of Mobile Robots Under Communication Constraints" J.J.
+- "Cooperative Perimeter Surveillance with a Team of Mobile Robots Under Communication Constraints," J.J.
 Acevedo, B.C.
 Arrue, I. Maza, and A. Ollero, <em>Proceedings of the International Conference on Intelligent Robots and Systems</em>
-- "The COMRADE System for Multi-Robot Autonomous Landmine Detection in Post-Conflict Regions" Prithviraj Dasgupta, Jose Baca Garcia, K.R.
+- "The COMRADE System for Multi-Robot Autonomous Landmine Detection in Post-Conflict Regions," Prithviraj Dasgupta, Jose Baca Garcia, K.R.
 Guruprasad, Angelica Munoz-Melendez, and Janyl Jumadinova, <em>Journal of Robotics</em>

 **Homework Assignments**